 21 Descriptive Essay Topics Cheat Sheet

 Students are usually assigned to write descriptive essays in their English classes.
 On one hand it sounds simple, but when it comes to picking a topic, it becomes hard.
-Every descriptive essay should leave an emotional connection between the text and the reader.
+Every descriptive essay should leave an emotional connection between the text and the reader (check out the full guide on how to write a descriptive essay).
 Don’t worry if the topic you like is too common!
 Turn on your creative touch and make your essay shine.

-To ease your life, our team has collected a list of examples of descriptive essay topics about persons, places, events, and experiences.
+To ease your life, our team has collected a list of descriptive writing examples and descriptive essay topics about persons, places, events, and experiences.
 Also you can find short descriptions to each topic that should help you on the first stages of writing.

 Descriptive Topics About a Person